 I am writing this right now because many people are worrying that Putin will attack NATO if the US and UK give Zelensky permission to use the ATACMS and Stormshadow missiles (which they already have) to hit targets in Russia (which they are already hitting with other US and UK missiles).

-He was so sure of this plan he never told his generals about it in advance.
+He was so sure of this plan he never told his military staff or most of his generals about it in advance.

 TEXT ON GRAPHIC